How to use this library

 "What's the biggest risk facing my business right now?"

-"Tell me the story of my Q1.
-What went well and what didn't?"
+"Tell me the story of my quarter so far, what went well and what didn't?"

 Holiday and cyclical patterns.